-Release preparation courses familiarize inmates with current employer recruitment procedures and the expectations of potential employers.
-Offerings include preemployment training for successful job interviews, resume preparation, filling out job applications, and mock job fairs.
-In FY 2016, education and institution staff at 119 institutions conducted mock job fairs with representatives from local communities.
+Other work preparation activities are also offered, including mock job fairs, and resume preparation courses.
+In FY 2017, education and institution staff at all institutions conducted mock job fairs with representatives from local communities.

-Adult Continuing Education courses are designed for inmates who have a desire to "brush up" in a special area or enroll in a special programs addressing skill deficits (computer skills, English, mathematics, financial literacy, etc.).
-Wellness (nutrition, weight-loss, health fairs, etc.) and leisure programs reduce inmate idleness, promote healthy life styles, and encourage the development of positive leisure time skills.
+Adult Continuing Education courses are designed for inmates who have a desire to learn about a special area or address skill deficits (computer skills, English, mathematics, financial literacy, etc.).
+Recreation, sport, and leisure programs reduce inmate idleness, promote healthy life styles, and encourage the development of positive leisure time skills.

-The BOP's Post Release Employment Study demonstrates that occupational training programs decrease recidivism.
-There are currently approximately 23,000 inmates enrolled in these programs.
-In FY 2016, nearly 14,000 inmates completed an occupational training program.
-Studies show that inmates who participate in these programs are 33 percent less likely to recidivate2.
-Federal inmates can choose a vocation, through instruction, work experiences, and career orientation; acquire or improve productive work skills and habits; and gain practical knowledge essential to working and functioning in a complex industrial technical world of work.
+The BOP's Post Release

+Employment Study demonstrates

+that occupational training programs

+decrease recidivism.
+In FY 2017,

+nearly 13,000 inmates completed an

+occupational training program.

+Studies show that inmates who

+participate in these programs are 33

+percent less likely to recidivate2.

+Federal inmates can choose a

+vocation, through instruction, work

+experiences, and career orientation;

+acquire or improve productive work skills and habits; and gain practical knowledge essential to working and functioning in a complex industrial technical world of work.